Guide to the

 5.00%

-IMPORTANT: This tool is for illustrative purposes only and is not intended to be indicative of future results of the Strategy.
-The projections or other information generated by this tool are hypothetical in nature, do not reflect actual investment results and are not a guarantees of future results.
+IMPORTANT: This tool is for illustrative purposes only and is not intended to be indicative of future results of the strategy.
+The projections or other information generated by this tool are hypothetical in nature, do not reflect actual investment outcomes and are not a guarantee of future results.
+Hypothetical target outcomes do not reflect fees or expenses that may apply.

 What’s under the hood?